rajrules21/Jenkins-Projects/Project-1/README.md

-# Jenkins-Project-1: Deploy a Python Flask Todo App Using CI/CD Pipeline in Jenkins...
+# Jenkins-Project-1: Deploy a Python Flask Todo App Using CI/CD Pipeline in Jenkins

 ## Project Introduction: